1-om/1-om/source/_posts/hello-world.md

 However, I imagine that in the web3 world, decentralised protocols can be used to get paid one's true value.

 Thus, I think it is worthwhile to pursue such a project, meanwhile though I plan on using traditional ways to earn or raise or make money.

 ---

+This leads us to recognizing that work may be assigned by someone else or by yourself.

+---